-“At The CraftCade, we have a second floor upstairs that can be rented out and reserved for closed, private events.
-The area is filled with plenty of seating and fun games that everyone can play.
-It’s a great spot for 40 people to get together and celebrate, meet up or any other reason for gathering.” – Colton Shoults
+“At The CraftCade, we have a second floor upstairs that can be rented out and reserved for closed private events.
+The area has plenty of seating and fun games that everyone can play.
+It’s a great spot for 40 people to get together and celebrate, meet up, or any other reason for gathering.” – Colton Shoults

 In addition to his long list of successful restaurant models, Shoults set forth on a new path that led him to something wildly different.
 Founded in 2022, Northern Immersion is a Bitcoin mining company that installs and services data centers to utilize North Dakota’s flare gas and transform that energy.
 “I started my company when I saw a fantastic opportunity here in North Dakota.
 In my opinion, North Dakota is going to be a top three Bitcoin mining state in the country.
 Bitcoin mining uses these high-powered computers that utilize a lot of energy,” Shoults said.

 The Bitcoin industry is relatively new when compared to other aspects of the economy.
 Despite this, Shoults is taking his knowledge and breaking new ground.
-Using forward-thinking techniques, Northern Immersion is on the rise and paving the way for other companies with their immersion cooling technology for Bitcoin mining.
+Using forward-thinking techniques, Northern Immersion is on the rise, paving the way for other companies with their immersion cooling technology for Bitcoin mining.

 While Shoults may not have been the first to dive into the world of cryptocurrency, he did pick up the trend earlier than most, allowing him to have a leg up in the field on others.